Auth - Provider - Email Link

 {

-// This could be the email link
+// Handle the email link authentication here

 }